Elocrypt/RiftWardTweaks/README.md

 >Going outside this range may result in invisible light, oversaturation, or client crashes.
 > - HSV values are clamped to `H=0-64`, `S=0–8` and `V=3–21` for stability.
 >   - Changing HSV values while Rift Wards are active will force lighting to update live.
+>   - [WARNING] Ghost light may linger briefly when reducing light radius (V).
+This clears on relog or chunk reload.
->   - You can safely update light color using `/rwt set hsv` without restarting or breaking the world.
+>   - You can safely update light color using `/rwt set hsv` without restarting or breaking the world

 * Highlight color must be in full 8-digit ARGB hex (e.g. `#3C00FF00`).
 * Highlight range respects your configured `RiftBlockRange`.
-* Use `.rwt colors` to test highlight apperance in-game.
+* Use `.rwt preview` to test highlight apperance in-game.
+* Full config syncing occurs on join and after any server-side change or reload.

 ## Ideas / Planned Features